karsumit94/andrewholsted.github.io/_posts/2013-06-21-Aspiring-Developers.md

 Why?

 Because it pays well?
 Because you want to work at a start up?
 Because your mom said you are good at the interwebs?
-Let's cut the bs.
+Let's cut the bullshit.
 This isn't going to be easy.
 This is about busting your ass to get where you want to be.
 Here are five ways to help you get there.

 Number One